rwev/rwev.gitlab.io/content/articles/drafts/philosophy--weapons--concealed-carry.md

 The Sheepdog Philosophy
 Closed the Engage
-The Concealed Carry Protocol / Obligation by Nutnfancy
+The Concealed Carry Protocol / Obligation by NutNFancy